Desire1991/School_District_Analysis/README.md

 o	Scores by School Spending
-Image showing the results:

 <img width="828" alt="Spending_summary_df" src="https://user-images.githubusercontent.com/74233163/105348406-e7b80a00-5bad-11eb-84f7-2362049969c0.png">

-The analysis here shows that the less money spent was around
+The analysis here shows that the less money spent was less than $584 Thomas High School's spending is not affected, nor is school size and type.
+However, as the data changed, it painted a very different picture.

+While the Math and Reading scores by grade on overall data is affected very little, it lowered the school spending type between $630-644 per student on passing, which is the spending range that Thomas school is in.

+It also lowers the same metrics, % passing and overall passing, more notably in the medium school size (1000-2000).
+Finally, it also affected the same metrics more notably for Charter schools.
+The actual values can be extracted by the jupyter notebook in python result/output.